 Discussion and Conclusions

-We have analyzed 562 baseline samples and 79 first line ART virologic failure samples using HTS (both Roche/454 FLX and Junior) and conventional population based Sanger genotyping method.
+We have analyzed 562 baseline samples and 79 first line ART virologic failure samples using UDPS (both Roche/454 FLX and Junior) and conventional population based Sanger genotyping method.
 The baseline samples were collected in 2005 – 2006.
 The samples were grouped as – individuals with prior exposure to ARVs through PMTCT and individuals without prior exposure to ARVs.